SaraAlameen82/Parallel_Assignment2/README.md

    - Number of moves made
    - *Optional*:
      - Number of backtrack operations
 3. What do you notice regarding the performance of the explorers?
 Explain the results and the observations you made.

+After running 4 explorers simultaneously in the static mode,I found that:
+- All explorers had the same moves count, which was 1279.
+- The time metric also had the same value for each explorer, likely due to fast execution and rounding.
+This indicates that the maze is static and deterministic, with the same solving strategy, number of explored nodes, etc.

 ### Question 4 (20 points)
 Based on your analysis from Question 3, propose and implement enhancements to the maze explorer to overcome its limitations.
 Your solution should: